TeamHabooba/OODJ/README.md

 - Gradle is used as a building system.
 - JavaFX implementation will be specified in the nearest future.
-- Git + GitHub basic toolchain (without CI pipeline) would be used for version control and Canban workflow.
+- Git + GitHub basic toolchain (without CI pipeline) would be used for version control and Kanban workflow.
 - No unit tests required (may be changed according to the lecturer's requirements).
 - No building speed requirements.
 - No execution speed or frame rate requirements.